|Trail Features:||Scenic Views, Meadows, Wildflowers|

 For additional views of Big Meadows and the surrounding mountains you can continue northbound along the Tonahutu Creek Trail for roughly 1.2 miles as it skirts along the western and northern edges of the meadow.
 The trail offers several good vantage points, as well as access to the meadow.
-You may want to note that the edge of the meadow can be a bit marshy, especially in the spring.
+You should note that the edge of the meadow can be a bit marshy, especially in the spring.
 Also, only two-tenths of a mile up the trail are the remnants of an old homesteader's cabin from the early 1900s.

 Flowing along the eastern edge of Big Meadows is the Tonahutu Creek.
 Tonahutu, by the way, is the Arapaho word for "big meadows".